v2sCollections/Constellation/Constellation 1kGraphics Pack by v2/Readme.md

 ### Features

-> These will lower VRAM usage in turn Giving you less stuttering, more FPS and better Performance.
+> Reduces the resolution of all textures in the game, with an extra reduction on some areas that hit harder than others.
+This will lower VRAM usage and improve FPS beyond the standard Constellation Collection for users with lower-end systems.

 - [Clothing](https://www.nexusmods.com/starfield/mods/1147)
 - [Cities](https://www.nexusmods.com/starfield/mods/936)